 Over the past year or so I have watched a number of video lectures from Rabbi Manis Friedman on YouTube.
 His clarity and insights have been very helpful for me in many different aspects of my life.
 Given that it was just Thanksgiving and it is a time to reflect on gratitude and giving I thought I would share one of his insights and how it has impacted my life and philanthropic endeavors.

 This was originally written Thanksgiving week 2015 when I thought I would do a little philosophical reflection.
 So much has happened over the last year and this blog means even more today.
 Over the weekend I announced the exciting news about The Roneet Carmell Center for Jewish Life,

 This will be my last blog post related to Andrew Carnegie.
 All good things must come to an end.
 When I started at CWS out of college my first boss asked me what my major was and I told him political science.
 He had an engineering background and kind of snickered and asked what I planned to do with that degree and if I considered “opening up a political science store.”
 I laughed it off and gave the standard retort that I thought it would help me be a better writer and think critically.

-I was recently in New York City and stayed near Carnegie Hall which is fitting since I wrote about Andrew Carnegie last week and plan to continue with discussing him again this week.
+I was in New York City in 2015 and stayed near Carnegie Hall which is fitting since I wrote about Andrew Carnegie last week and plan to continue with discussing him again this week.
 Carnegie Hall is one of the great legacies he left behind.
-Despite being in one of the premier locations in the world and having such a rich history,